thanhtrv/cs_heart_dsa_practice_2020/75_blind_tracking.md

 Since comparison sorting algorithm like heapsort is known to provide O(n \log n)O(nlogn) worst-case performance ```Array.sort() ```

+For certain test cases with not very large nn, the runtime of this method can be slower than Approach #2.
+The reason is hash table has some overhead in maintaining its property.
+One should keep in mind that real world performance can be different from what the Big-O notation says.
+The Big-O notation only tells us that for sufficiently large input, one will be faster than the other.
+Therefore, when nn is not sufficiently large, an O(n)O(n) algorithm can be slower than an O(n \log n)O(nlogn) algorithm.

 - [x] [Product of Array Except Self](https://leetcode.com/problems/product-of-array-except-self/)
 - [x] [Maximum Subarray](https://leetcode.com/problems/maximum-subarray/)
 - [x] [Maximum Product Subarray](https://leetcode.com/problems/maximum-product-subarray/)